We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The basic reproduction number (R0) is used to measure the transmission potential of a disease.
 It is the average number of secondary infections produced by a typical case of an infection in a population where everyone is susceptible.1 For example, if the R0 for measles in a population is 15, then we would expect each new case of measles to produce 15 new secondary cases (assuming everyone around the case was susceptible).
 R0 excludes new cases produced by the secondary cases.

 The basic reproductive number is affected by several factors:

 - The rate of contacts in the host population

 - The probability of infection being transmitted during contact

-- The duration of infectiousness
+- The duration of infectiousness.

-In general, for an epidemic to occur in a susceptible population R0 must be >1, so the number of cases is increasing.1 If R
+In general, for an epidemic to occur in a susceptible population R0 must be >1, so the number of cases is increasing.1

+In many circumstances not all contacts will be susceptible to infection.
 This is measured by the effective reproductive rate (R)

-Effective reproductive rate (R)
+Effective reproductive number (R)